Air-to-surface-vessel radar: Late-war developments

 In October 1944, the Germans introduced two innovations that were extremely worrying.
 One was the introduction of new classes of U-boats with much higher performance, and the other was the use of the schnorkel, allowing even older types to spend most of their time submerged.
 This made the X-band versions of ASV a requirement, as they had the resolution needed to detect the schnorkel.

 On 22 November 1944, it was decided to deploy new 3 cm-band ASV's, with both the UK and US developing versions.
 However, these demonstrated poor performance against the schnorkel, and experiments with these new systems were still underway when the war ended.
 In the immediate post-war era, development of the system continued as an air-sea rescue system, as it could detect life rafts even if they did not carry a transponder.

 In order to upgrade the Fairey Swordfish, which had previously used the early Mark II radars, the Mark X was further adapted as the Mark XI.
 This used a new narrow radome that fit between the Swordfish's landing gear.
 The radome's location made the carriage of a torpedo impossible, so these aircraft were fit with eight RP-3 rockets with armor-piercing warheads to damage or puncture the U-boat making it impossible to dive, and flares to mark the location for follow-up attacks by other aircraft carrying depth charges.
 Further developments of this system led to the Mark XIII, used on de Havilland Mosquitos, Bristol Beaufighters and Bristol Brigands.

 The Beaufighter, which became one of Coastal Command's primary strike fighters, had the problem that the fitting of ASV required the removal of some other devices to make room.
 Previously they had carried a long-distance radio for remaining in contact with their base, as well as a Gee system for navigation.
 Neither could be safely removed, and the desire for a much smaller ASV for this role developed.
 This was fulfilled with the Mark XVI, built in the US as LHTR and supplied under lend-lease.
-This was a very simple system originally intended to indicate a preselected range to the pilot, which proved very useful for timing bomb drops.
-Trials were carried out in August 1944 and experimental fits were made to the Beaufighter, de Havilland Mosquito and Fleet Air Arm Grumman Avengers.
+This was a very simple system originally intended to indicate a selected range to the pilot, which proved very useful for timing bomb drops.
+Trials were carried out in August 1944 and experimental fits were made to the Beaufighter, Mosquito and Fleet Air Arm Avengers.